RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 ----

 ### LoRa P2P test mode
-If the device is in LoRa P2P test mode, the UI will show the P2P (Phy) settings.
+If the device is in LoRa P2P test mode, the UI will show the LoRa P2P (Phy) settings.
 These settings must be identical to the LoRa P2P network that other LoRa nodes in the test are using:

 <center><img src="./assets/05-lora-p2p-settings.png" size=30% alt="LoRaWAN P2P settings"></center>